blitz-js/blitz/packages/server/src/synchronizer/README.md

 # Input agnostic

-Pipeline should be input agnostic ie. it should not matter if it comes from watch or a folder glob
+Pipeline should be input agnostic ie. it should not matter if it comes from watch or a folder glob so to help with that we have created an agnostic input stream that takes glob config and returns a file stream.
+It consumes input from both chokidar and vinyl-fs.

-# Input
+# Optimization

 Input manages inputting of evented vinyl file.
 Files that have already been processed or are currently being processed should not be processed again.
-Manage a running list of input table indexed by hash
+Here we try and manage a running list of files to work on based on the hash of their filename and mtime.

 # Analysis